Opportunities for play extend the work experience beyond the office walls.

 Size192 acres

-Facing arduous competition in the effort to attract and retain top employee talent, companies are seeking ways to distinguish themselves through the design of their workplaces.
-Reimaging and reinvigorating an outdated campus into a stimulating and rewarding work environment with quality amenities was the goal.
-To undertake the challenge of this campus transformation, an overarching vision and master plan initiative of the improvements for the overall site was created.
+Facing arduous competition to attract and retain top employee talent, companies are distinguishing themselves through the design of their workplaces.
+SWA worked with the client to reimagine and reinvigorate an outdated campus into a stimulating and rewarding work environment with quality amenities.
+To undertake the challenge of this campus transformation, the team created a master plan initiative.
 The structure of the master plan was rooted in five “objectives for change”: amenities, connectivity, identity, landscape sustainability, and lighting.
 The first phase of the master plan implementation included the complete renovation of three courtyard areas.
 The renovation featured several dynamic elements with a focus on amenities and sustainability.
 Bocce courts, oversized chess boards, and ping pong terraces offer active opportunities.
-A large event lawn, seating areas and open gathering spaces rest underneath preserved existing trees for passive usage and flexibility.
+A large event lawn, seating areas, and open gathering spaces rest underneath preserved existing trees for passive usage and flexibility.
 The new spaces are enveloped in a native planting palette, featuring sensory perennial gardens and prairie grasses, reducing water usage and creating a stronger sense of place.
-The early success of the courtyards will act as the catalysts for the transformation of the remaining campus into a place where the experience extends beyond the walls, establishing a relationship between the workplace interior and exterior.
+The early success of the courtyards will act as the catalyst for the transformation of the remaining campus into a place where the experience extends beyond the walls, establishing a relationship between the workplace interior and exterior.

 Related Projects